atomisthq/docs/docs/automations/prerequisites.md

 ## Atomist CLI

 The Atomist CLI performs several useful functions that are referred to throughout this documentation.
-Once you have Node.js successfully installed, install the CLI with the following command:
+Once you have Node.js installed, install the CLI with the following command:

 ```